SoftUni-Internal/interactive-content/EN/05-Spring-Data-Intro/03-Spring-Query-Creation.md

 One of the main functionalities of **Spring Data** repositories is the built-in query builder mechanism.

-The logic for it is built in the naming of a given repository method.

-In its foundations lays the **convention over configuration** design pattern.
+Built by following the **convention over configuration** design pattern, each repository method has a self-explanatory syntax:

-Giving the method's name prefixed by convention like:

 - **find...By**